frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/support/issue.md

 * **First Responded on**: When a Support team member first replies to the issue, first response date and time will be updated.

 * **Average Response Time**: The average time taken to respond to the Customer.
-This is calculated as the average of all time spans between Received and Sent Communications.
-This field will be updated on every reply to the customer.
+This is calculated by taking the average of all time spans between Received and Sent Communications.
+This field will be updated on every reply sent to the customer.

 <img class="screenshot" alt="Issue" src="{{docs_base_url}}/assets/img/support/response.png">